python/cpython/Doc/library/itertools.rst

 .. function:: islice(iterable, stop)
               islice(iterable, start, stop[, step])

    Make an iterator that returns selected elements from the iterable.
+   Works like sequence slicing but does not support negative values for *start*, *stop*, or *step*.

-If *start* is non-zero, then elements from the iterable are skipped until start is reached.
+   If *start* is zero or ``None``, iteration starts at zero.
+Otherwise, elements from the iterable are skipped until *start* is reached.

-   Afterward, elements are returned consecutively unless *step* is set higher than one which results in items being skipped.
-If *stop* is ``None``, then iteration continues until the iterator is exhausted, if at all; otherwise, it stops at the specified position.
+   If *stop* is ``None``, iteration continues until the iterator is exhausted, if at all.
+Otherwise, it stops at the specified position.

-   If *start* is ``None``, then iteration starts at zero.
-If *step* is ``None``, then the step defaults to one.
+   Elements are returned consecutively unless *step* is set higher than one which results in items being skipped.
+If *step* is ``None``, the step defaults to one.

-   Unlike regular slicing, :func:`islice` does not support negative values for *start*, *stop*, or *step*.
-Can be used to extract related fields from data where the internal structure has been flattened (for example, a multi-line report may list a name field on every third line).

    Roughly equivalent to::